edvein-rin/i-work-with-redux/README.md

 ## Implemented concepts

 **Store**: holds information about loaded products, current customer, etc.
-**Actions**: represents cashier actions (add/remove a bill to/from the exchange, give the exchange to the customer, etc).
+**Actions**: represents cashier actions (add/remove a bill to/from the change, give the change to the customer, etc).
 **Reducers**: a single reducer to operate over all actions.
 **Selectors**: get customer basket price, money, and change.
 **Middlewares**: logger.